Penny Auctions 101 – What Exactly Is It?

 About Me – The Penny Auction Junkie

 I began bidding on penny auctions in December of 2010 at SkoreIt.
-My background comes from year of poker playing.
+My background comes from years of poker playing.
 I found the psychological aspects of penny auctions and poker very similar and was relatively easy to refine a winning strategy on the penny auction sites.
 In early 2011 my company purchased this domain name and began building a resource to educate potential bidders of the true nature of penny auctions and help them find legit bidding sites.
-Most of the strategy content and blog posts are written by me, +Jason Spry.
-Honestly since my favorite all time penny auction site, SkoreIt! went out of business I have not been bidding on any of the auction sites other than blowing a few bids on Beezid here and there.
+Most of the strategy content and blog posts are written by me, Jason Spry.
+Honestly since my favorite all time penny auction site, SkoreIt! went out of business I have not been bidding on any of the auction sites.
 Please note that this site is financed via commissions when visitors to our site click on links and then take actions.
 However, we are fortunate enough to be in a position where the money earned is not going to bend our commitment to list legitimate bidding sites.
-If you are interested in writing for PennyAuctionSites.com with news, strategy, tips, advice please contact us at support (at) fullquality dot com.
-We are looking for experienced penny auction bidders who are ready to share strategies at particular sites as well as brand new bidders who want to chronicle the ups and downs of breaking into the penny bidding game for the first time via blogging on our site.